TomoakiNagahara/op-app-skeleton-2020-nep/asset/template/README.md

 # File location

- The template files is placed in the following directory.
+ Place the template file in `app:/asset/template/` directory.
  And also supports sub directories.
  If there is a file with the same name in the current directory, the file in the current directory will be read first.